vmagelo/msdocs-django-three-azure-services/README.md

 * The article [Connect with Managed Identity to Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/howto-connect-with-managed-identity) looks promising but there isn't a way to get a token from DefaultAzureCredential and pass it to DATABASES Django variable, that we can tell.

 * There is a new way to create a PostgreSQL in it's own VPN and deal with security that way.
 This isn't generally available at this time.

+### Tip 9 - Managed Identity with Azure PostgresSQL

+It's tricky.
+Trickier than managed identity with storage.
+The goal is to avoid having to specify a password and let Azure take care of it.
+Think about the previous App Service / PostgreSQL tutorial where we set DBPASS as a configuration parameter for the App Service.
+We wan to avoid that.

+Some references:

+* [Azure databases](https://docs.microsoft.com/azure/app-service/tutorial-connect-msi-azure-database) in App Service documentation.
+Some things to watch out for:

+     * Only seems to work with PostgeSQL single server.
+Managed identity supported for flexible?
+     * Commands in step 2 where you use psql to login in we never got to work.
+We did get access with Azure Data Studio.
+It could be that the token is too big for password field.

+* [Configure Azure AD Integration](https://docs.microsoft.com/azure/postgresql/howto-configure-sign-in-aad-authentication) in the PostgreSQL documentation.

+    * This article gives hint that [PGPASSWORD](https://www.postgresql.org/docs/current/libpq-envars.html) needs to be used when passing tokens for password because they are too long.
+    * This article show how to set Azure Active Directory admin for PostgreSQL in the portal.
+So, in a tutorial, we would have at least instructions for portal and CLI.

+* [Connect with Managed Identity](https://docs.microsoft.com/azure/postgresql/howto-connect-with-managed-identity) shows an C# example and gives insight into how the tokens are generated and what endpoint you call to get token.

+The challenge with the references given is that they show manually creating connection string.
+For Python, that is using package `psycopg2-binary` and calling `psycopg2.connect(conn_string)`.
+When we use Django or Flask, the connection to the database is abstracted and handled for us.
+This means a little more code to deal with tokens.